ovh/docs/pages/platform/serving-engine/23_HOWTO_deploy_serialized_models/guide.en-asia.md

 ![Add Exported Model](images/01_add_exported_model.png)

-After clicking the `Import` button you should be your exported model in the list of containers object.
+After clicking the `Import` button you should see your exported model in the list of containers object.

 ![Upload Model](images/02_uploaded_model.png)